pierpaolo28/pierpaolo28.github.io/_publications/Thoughts.md

       </div>
       <div class="thought-content">
         <p>In software, progress has always been a story of abstraction.
 We moved from machine code to high-level languages, and then to APIs.
 We are now on the cusp of the next, and perhaps final, layer: abstracting away the UI itself.</p>
-        <p>It’s a full-circle moment.
+        <p>It's a full-circle moment.
 The first computer interface was the terminal—a direct, conversational layer.
 We spent 40 years building GUIs to hide its complexity.
 Now, with Generative AI, we are returning to a terminal-like experience, but one where the "command line" is natural language and the response is a fully-formed, dynamic UI.</p>
         <p>This inverts the traditional model.
 The interface is no longer the static contract the user must learn, the user's intent is the contract.
 We are moving from designing interfaces to designing interface generators.</p>
       </div>
       <a href="https://www.linkedin.com/posts/pierpaolo28_in-software-progress-has-always-been-a-story-activity-7388905628418781184-GVVL" target="_blank" class="thought-cta">View on LinkedIn</a>